 Tuition Fee and Maintenance Loans

-With or without a bursary or scholarship, you can also access a Tuition Fee Loan to cover your tuition fees and a Maintenance Loan for your living costs.
+With or without a bursary or scholarship, a Tuition Fee Loan is available to cover the full tuition fee.
+If you take one out, you don’t have to pay your course costs upfront.
+A Maintenance Loan is available to help with living costs.
 The available loans are:

 - a Tuition Fee Loan of up to £9,250 to cover your fees